 The first impression that buyers get of your house is a critical moment in the home buying quest.
 You have only mere seconds to sway house hunters into deciding whether to venture inside, or drive on by.

 Your goal is to make a great first impression, like when you prepare for a job interview, hoping to convince employers into hiring you.
 If your house looks great, buyers will have an easier time imagining themselves living there, and will be more likely to make an offer.

-As a former real estate agent, I was often frustrated by home owners who didn't see the value of decluttering, EVEN CLEANING their homes before placing it on the market.
-The fact is, most buyers just aren't able to see the potential of a home when it's crammed with furniture, collections and clutter.
+As a former real estate agent, I was often frustrated by home owners who couldn't see the value of decluttering, EVEN CLEANING their homes before placing it on the market.
+The fact is, most buyers just aren't able to see the potential of a home when it's crammed full of stuff.

 A cluttered and dirty home may also give the impression that a house has been neglected, and that potential problems may be lurking under all the clutter.

-Even frumpy and outdated furniture and fixtures can cause house hunters to form a bad impression of a home!
+Even frumpy or outdated furniture and fixtures can cause buyers to walk away!

 A survey by the Real Estate Staging Association in 2013 concluded that staged homes typically sell 73% faster than non-staged homes.

 A different survey by stagedhomes.com® shows that 94% of homes staged by an Accredited Staging Professional® sell in about 29 days or less.
 The average unstaged home takes around 145 days to sell.